Find Grad Schools

 100% Women

 Georgia State University comes in at #10 on our list of the most popular colleges offering doctor's degrees in homeland security, law enforcement & firefighting.
 The average in-state tuition for full-time undergraduates is $7,158 per year, while in-state graduate students, on average, pay $7,164 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in homeland security, law enforcement & firefighting from Georgia State.
-Of these students, 100% were women and 33% were members of underrepresented racial-ethnic groups.
-Data shows that Georgia State graduates that hold this degree go on to make a median salary of $79,647.
+About 100% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #10